What are the differences between using fresh fruit, juice and frozen fruit in fermentation?

 Can I use mixed fruit for brewing? | Of course!
 Just follow the mixing principle and the recommended amount of usage

 Mixing fruits give more possibilities for cider-making.
 Here are some mixing principles to help you master it!
 For the amount of usage, no matter how many kinds of fruits you use, the total amount shouldn't exceed 35 oz.
-If you are mixing juice with fresh fruit, add the fruit chunk into the pitcher first then fill the pitcher to max line with juice.
+If you are mixing any juice with fresh fruit, add the fruit chunk into the pitcher first then fill the pitcher to the max line with juice.
+The designated recipes for this lesson is Cyser (aks apple mead).
+Instead of only using apple juice, we add the extra fresh apple for fermentation.
+The fresh apple will bring extra tartness and freshness on top of simple hard cider which is a designated recipe for lesson 2.
+By comparing what you brew from lesson 2 and 3, you could get a better understanding of how mixing works in what you brew.

 How to choose fruits that go well with each other?
 Well, if you can distinguish the colors, you can do it well!
 The basic rule is that "the similar the color", "the closer the origin", and "the closer the growing season", the better they go together.
 For example, both strawberries and raspberries are red, they can pair well; both passionfruit and pineapple are both tropical fruit, so they can pair well.
 Both cane and starfruit are ripe in a similar season, so they can pair well.
 Just remember these three principles, you can make good drinks!